Eligibility and Application for the LEO Program

 April 1.
 This deadline is firm.
 The application and all supporting documentation must be received by the admissions office by this date.
-This includes a complete Credential Assembly Service file, with all transcripts and letters of recommendation having been processed by LSAC by this date.
+This includes a complete Credential Assembly Service (CAS) file, with all transcripts and letters of recommendation having been processed by LSAC by this date.
 Any applicant whose file is deemed complete after April 1st may only receive consideration via general admissions review.

 Once we receive your application materials, you can be admitted one of two ways:

-- Based on general admission standards, irrespective of your educational disadvantage: Even if it is determined that you do not qualify for disadvantaged status by the LEO committee, you may still be admitted through the general admissions process in accordance with Admissions Committee guidelines and standards.
+- General Admissions Committee Review: Even if it is determined that a student does not qualify for admission by the LEO Admissions Committee, that student may still be admitted through the general admissions process in accordance with Admissions Committee guidelines and standards.

 STRUCTURE OF THE INSTITUTE

-The Legal Education Opportunities (LEO) Institute consists of a full-time, two-week summer program during which participants attend both classes covering material from regular first-year core courses, and workshops on critical skill development and adjusting to law school.
-These classes and workshops are taught by law school faculty, administrators and other professionals.
-The Institute is designed to give you a running start on developing skills and techniques for approaching the study of law.
-The program typically runs from August 1 through August 15, after which regular classes begin.
-Consequently, if you are working next summer, you will want to arrange to take a leave from your job early, as the Institute will require your full-time commitment.
+The Legal Education Opportunities (LEO) Institute consists of a full-time, two-week summer program during which LEO Fellows attend classes covering material from first-year core courses, and workshops on critical skill development and adjusting to law school.
+These classes and workshops are taught by Law School faculty, administrators and other professionals.
+The Institute is designed to give LEO Fellows a running start on developing skills and techniques for approaching the study of law.
+The program typically runs from August 1 through August 15, after which all classes begin.
+If a student plans to work next summer, that student must arrange to take leave from work, as the Institute will require a full-time commitment.
 Students who will be relocating to the New York – New Jersey area for attendance in the Institute are encouraged to contact our Student Services Department for assistance with your housing search.
-Upon fulfillment of LEO program requirements, students will begin law school as full-time students with a reduced load.
+Upon fulfillment of LEO program requirements, Fellows will begin law school as full-time students with a reduced load in either the day or weekend division.